mnurulhoque/AI-Powered-Image-Analyzer-on-AWS-using-Terraform/README.md

 # 📺 AI-Powered Image Analyzer on AWS-Serverless AI Application with Terraform, AWS Bedrock & Rekognition

 ## 🧠 Overview
-This project demonstrates how to design and deploy a serverless AI-powered image analysis application using modern cloud-native architecture and Infrastructure as Code (IaC).
-The system allows users to upload an image through a web interface, automatically detects objects using AWS Rekognition, and generates a natural-language description using Amazon Bedrock (Mistral LLM).
-The entire infrastructure is provisioned using Terraform and automatically deployed using GitHub Actions CI/CD.
-This project reflects practical experience in building end-to-end AI-powered cloud applications, integrating AI services, serverless compute, and automated infrastructure deployment.
+This project demonstrates how to design and deploy a **serverless AI-powered image analysis application** using modern **cloud-native architecture and Infrastructure as Code (IaC)**.
+The system allows users to upload an image through a web interface, automatically detects objects using **AWS Rekognition**, and generates a natural-language description using **Amazon Bedrock (Mistral LLM)**.
+The entire infrastructure is provisioned using **Terraform** and automatically deployed using **GitHub Actions CI/CD**.
+This project reflects practical experience in building **end-to-end AI-powered cloud applications**, integrating AI services, serverless compute, and automated infrastructure deployment.

 ---

 ## 🎯 Project Goals

-- ** Build an AI-powered image analysis application
+  -Build an AI-powered image analysis application

-- ** Deploy a serverless architecture on AWS
+  -Deploy a serverless architecture on AWS

-- ** Automate infrastructure using Terraform
+  -Automate infrastructure using Terraform

-- ** Implement CI/CD pipeline using GitHub Actions
+  -Implement CI/CD pipeline using GitHub Actions

-- ** Demonstrate cloud architecture design principles
+  -Demonstrate cloud architecture design principles

-- ** Deliver a scalable, low-maintenance AI solution
+  -Deliver a scalable, low-maintenance AI solution

 ---